-It is not clear how the final uncertainty, reported as 7% in the ER-PD, has been calculated.
+The final ERPD addresses (primarily in Section 12) the deficiencies identified in the previous version, where it had not been clear how the final uncertainty had been calculated.
 As mentioned above, every conversion has its own carbon uncertainty and the importance of each conversion depends on the size in the overall land use conversion.
-The calculations could not be found in the ER-PD and therefore we were unable to verify the 7% estimate.